jj1bdx/airspy-fmradion/README.md

 # airspy-fmradion

-* Version v0.8.0 (still preliminary), 23-OCT-2019
+* Version v0.8.0 (still preliminary, not tagged yet), 23-OCT-2019
 * For MacOS and Linux

 ### Known issues and changes

 * libvolk is required since v0.8.0.
+If you don't want to install libvolk, use v0.7.8 instead.

 ### What is airspy-fmradion?

 * **airspy-fmradion** is a software-defined radio receiver for FM and AM broadcast radio, and also DSB/USB/LSB/CW utility communications, specifically designed for Airspy R2, Airspy Mini, Airspy HF+, and RTL-SDR.
-* This repository is forked from [ngsoftfm-jj1bdx](https://github.com/jj1bdx/ngsoftfm-jj1bdx) 0.1.14 and merged with [airspfhf-fmradion](https://github.com/jj1bdx/airspyhf-fmradion)

 ### What does airspy-fmradion provide?